reggieray/mysite/input/posts/android-day-night-mode.md

 </style>
 ```

-To set the default night mode either set it from your application onCreate method or your main activity onCreate method.
-Below is forcing the app to use night mode from the app class.
+To apply the theme to your app set the default night mode either set it from your application `onCreate` method or your main activity `onCreate` method.
+It's important to do this before the UI has been drawn to the screen, otherwise you might not see the theme being applied straight away.
+Below's example is forcing the app to use night mode from the application class.

 ```Kotlin
 class MyApp : Application() {